MarcFinns/AtmoScan/README.md

 See it in action in this [VIDEO](https://www.youtube.com/watch?v=iyFuKU8ZcuA).

 **NEWS - UPCOMING CHANGES**
-* A small hardware change allows Atmoscan to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
+* A small hardware change will allow Atmoscan to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
 The change can be easily applied to boards V1.0.
 I will publish changes to HW and SW together with a PCB V2.0.
-Incidentally, Atmoscan might be (to my knowledge at least) the first ESP8266 application that uses all GPIOs, including those that allegedly cannot be used - stay tuned
+Incidentally, Atmoscan might be (to my knowledge at least) the first ESP8266 application that **uses all GPIOs**, including those that allegedly cannot be used - stay tuned
 * I am also working on addressing the **instability** that in some cases arise in low battery situations.
 After extensive oscilloscope play i know what the problem is.
 Mod not complete yet though.
 * Shortly I will post the CAD files for the **complete enclosure**, not only for the inner supports